0xSteve/FaultTolerancePatternRecognition/README.md

 ### Data-Link Layer
 The datagrams mentioned in the previous section are those that are used to collect Bit Error Rate (BER) data for the Data-Link Layer experiment.

+## Project Documents
+The directories of the various parts of this project are described below.

+### CAD
+The CAD directory contains all the drafts of designs that are required for the construction of this project, as well as a description of those designs.